Join Cityteam’s When Help Meets Hope campaign to receive updates and opportunities to get involved and bring hope to those in need!

 Seth was left all alone, sleeping in his car.
 He stopped eating.
 His skin hung loosely off his 6’ 7” frame.

 On Christmas morning, Seth knew he had to get help.
 He walked six hours in shorts and a t-shirt to his ex-wife’s house.
 His family took one look at him and knew he was in bad shape.
 They asked him to stay the night and the next morning he confessed his addiction and asked if they would help him.
-They contacted Cityteam and got Seth enrolled in our Recovery Program.
+They contacted Cityteam and got Seth enrolled in our life transformation program.

-After Seth has completed the Recovery Program, he wants to stay at Cityteam as an intern so he can help others suffering from their addictions.
+After Seth has completed the program, he wants to stay at Cityteam as an intern so he can help others suffering from their addictions.

 “I love the service industry.
 I love helping people.”
 Seth said.
 “Just to be serving people who don’t have or get enough.
 Sharing the help and hope that Cityteam showed me.
 It’s work, but it’s God’s work.”